Recent data show Chinese fishing fleet still near Galapagos

 China has said the fleet is not doing anything illegal, though Foreign Ministry spokesman Wang Wenbin said on Aug.
 6 that the Chinese fisheries authority would implement a ban on fishing near the Galapagos from September to November to “contribute to the protection of fishery resources in the region.”

 Allegations that the Chinese fleet is depleting marine resources in the southeastern Pacific fed into broader tensions between China and the United States.
+On Friday, U.S. Secretary of State Mike Pompeo said Washington would push back against Chinese “predatory” activity, wherever it occurs, and was supporting Ecuador in finding a solution.

+“No one wants conflict there,” Pompeo said in an interview with conservative radio talk show host Hugh Hewitt.
+“Everyone wants a diplomatic resolution to this, and we have been working alongside them to help them achieve that.”

 On Aug.
-27, U.S. Secretary of State Mike Pompeo said reports that Chinese vessels near the Galapagos were “’disabling tracking systems, changing ship names, and leaving marine debris are deeply troubling.”
+27, Pompeo said reports that Chinese vessels near the Galapagos were “’disabling tracking systems, changing ship names, and leaving marine debris are deeply troubling.”

-A day later, the Chinese embassy in Ecuador accused Pompeo of peddling false information.
+A day later, China said it had “open and friendly communication with positive results” with Ecuador over the fishing issue, and accused Pompeo of peddling false information.

-China requires its fishing vessels to operate tracking systems that report locations once an hour, “which is far superior to the international practice of reporting every four hours,” the embassy said.
+China requires its fishing vessels to operate tracking systems that report locations once an hour, “which is far superior to the international practice of reporting every four hours,” the Chinese embassy in Ecuador said.
 No tracking system of any Chinese fishing vessel in the southeast Pacific has been turned off, “except for a few hours when the satellite signal was delayed or temporarily lost,” it said.

 Ecuador’s defense minister, Oswaldo Jarrín, previously said that nearly half of the Chinese fleet had turned off its tracking systems.
 The Ecuadorian navy reported Aug.
 31 that one of its vessels conducted exercises with a U.S. Coast Guard cutter, the USCGC Bertholf, and that the two exchanged information about “foreign” fishing fleets near the Galapagos.